Arnab-Bordoloi/helm/Why-Helm.md

 # Kubernetes problem solved by Helm

 ## PROBLEMS
-- Kubernetes resources are created using kubectl
+- Kubernetes resources are created using `kubectl`
-- kubectl uses manifest files called YAML files
+- `kubectl` uses manifest files called YAML files
-- these YAML files have to be manually created or edited
+- These YAML files have to be manually created or edited
 - This creates problems in deployment to Production
 - Every env need different value which can lead to manual changes and hence mistakes
 - There can be many resources which need changes like deployment, configmap, service etc..